rust-lang/book/src/ch07-01-packages-and-crates.md

 The first parts of the module system we’ll cover are *packages* and *crates*.
 A *crate* is a binary or library.
-The *crate root* is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the section [“Defining Modules to Control Scope and Privacy”][modules]<!-- ignore -->).
+The *crate root* is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the [“Defining Modules to Control Scope and Privacy”][modules]<!-- ignore -->) section.
 A *package* is one or more crates that provide a set of functionality.
 A package contains a *Cargo.toml* file that describes how to build those crates.

 Several rules determine what a package can contain.
 A package *must* contain zero or one library crates, and no more.
 It can contain as many binary crates